-There are no active schemes providing housing to beneficiaries of international protection.
-Persons will need to secure private accommodation on their own.
+There are no active schemes providing housing to BIPs.
+Persons need to secure private accommodation on their own.
 This is often a difficult task, due to language barriers and financial constraints, related to high levels of unemployment, high rent prices and the extent of assorted allowances.
 In 2021, securing private accommodation remained difficult for refugees who have recently been granted protection, as well as refugees living in the community.
 This is due to the extremely high rent prices that continued to increase throughout the year, making it harder to identify appropriate accommodation, as well as the reluctance on the landlords’ side to rent properties to refugees, even when they have a regular income.
-Although instances of homelessness are much more frequent among asylum seekers, beneficiaries of International Protection also face such risk and often assistance and guidance is required in order to secure shelter.
+Although instances of homelessness are much more frequent among asylum seekers, BIPs also face this risk and assistance and guidance are required in order to secure shelter.

-Beneficiaries of international protection have a right to apply for financial aid through the national Guaranteed Minimum Income (GMI) scheme, which may include a rent allowance.
-However in order to apply for the rent allowance a specific property must already have been contracted and in addition rent deposits are not covered through the GMI scheme.
-Furthermore throughout 2021 the period required to examine GMI applications including the rental allowance reached 12 months.
-Even in cases of vulnerable persons or homeless persons rarely will an exception be made and the application examined faster.
-During the examination period an emergency allowance is provided which varies from district to district and it is extremely low at about €100-150 for one person per month and approximately €150-280 for a family per month.
+BIPs have a right to apply for financial aid through the national Guaranteed Minimum Income (GMI) scheme, which may include a rent allowance.
+However, in order to apply for the rent allowance a specific property must already have been contracted.
+In addition, rent deposits are not covered through the GMI scheme.
+Furthermore, throughout 2021 and in 2022 examination of GMI applications including the rental allowance reached or passed 12 months; even in cases of vulnerable persons or homeless persons it is rare the application is examined faster.
+During the examination period, an emergency allowance is provided which varies from district to district and is extremely low, at about €100-150 for one person per month and approximately €150-280 for a family per month.
 The amount cannot be determined in advance and depends on the amount that is provided to the Welfare Office every month by the Ministry of Labour, Welfare and Social Insurance.
 Furthermore, the examination of the emergency application takes approximately one to two weeks and is subject to the approval of the supervisor of the welfare office.
 The application is valid only for one month and must be submitted every month, until the decision for the GMI is issued.
 The delays in examination of GMI applications have a serious negative impact on living standards and integration efforts and in some instances lead to homelessness.